canonical/launchpad-manual/docs/user/reference/launchpad-and-community/legal/launchpad-license.rst

 Launchpad License
 =================

 Below are the licensing terms for Launchpad.
-Please use our :ref:`feedback <talk-to-us-about-launchpad>` address for questions.
+Please use our :ref:`feedback <get-help>` address for questions.

 Launchpad is Copyright 2004-2018 Canonical Ltd.